Advance Your Training, Advance Your Career With An M.S.L.I.S.

 A total of 36 semester hours of graduate credit is required for receipt of the Master's of Science in Library and Information Science (M.S.L.I.S.) degree, of which 30 semester hours must be taken in Library and Information Science at The Catholic University of America and completed with a minimum grade point average of 3.0 (B).
 Candidates for the M.S.L.I.S. degree must also pass a comprehensive examination.

 The university normally expects that requirements for master's degrees will be completed within three years.
 Students who do not complete their coursework within four years of enrolling in the program must petition the faculty in writing for an extension of time.
-Extending the completion of coursework beyond this point requires the approval of both the school's faculty and the dean.
+Extending the completion of coursework beyond this point requires the approval of the department chair and dean.

 Baseline Technical Requirements